lorenyeung/go-npmdl/README.md

 Download a bunch of packages and cache them in a Binary Manager's remote repository

 ## Installation
+Standalone Binary
+See the new releases section :)

+Source code method
 Find your go home (`go env`)

 then install under `$GO_HOME/src` (do not create another folder)